jlink-blog/jlink-blog.github.io/_drafts/team_as_in_team_sport.md

 Are you building-up a long-term organisation?

+## What is success in a team

+Winning a single match. -> Getting a feature out Winning a championship. -> Getting features out regularly Staying in the league.  -> Staying in the market Staying within budget.  -> Earning money
+No injuries.            -> No burnouts.
+Developing players.     -> Happy employees.
+Little turn-over.

 ## The role of a  team coach?

 Coaches and team managers are often at the top of a hierarchy.